qavajs/qavajs.github.io/versioned_docs/version-2x/Guides/parallel.md

 # Parallel Execution
 Framework support parallel execution out of the box.
-Number of parallel threads can be set in config file (by default it is config.js)
+Number of parallel threads can be set in config file (by default it is config file)
 ```typescript
 export default {
     // other configs